Getting Information From The Other Side

 For a sample notice of an early case conference, click to visit the Discovery Commissioner forms page.

 - Step 2: Prepare your initial disclosures and provide them to the other side

 At the parties’ meeting in Step 1 (or at within fourteen days after), the parties must exchange:

 Witnesses.
 The parties must exchange a written list of individuals likely to have information relevant to the case that relates to any claim or defense.
-The list must include the name, address, and phone number of each person and a general description what they are likely to know.
+The list must include the name, address, and phone number of each person and a general description of what they are likely to know.

 Damage calculations.
 Each party must provide a computation of any category of damages he or she claims, making available any documents or evidence that they used to make the calculations.

 Insurance policies.
 The parties must exchange all insurance agreements that might provide coverage for a judgment eventually entered in the case.

 - Step 3: Prepare and file a joint case conference report

 Within thirty days after the parties’ meeting in Step 1, they must file a joint case conference report with the court.
 (NRCP 16.1(c).)
 If the parties cannot agree on the contents of a joint report, each party must file his or her own report.

 TIP!
 Expert witnesses (such as doctors, engineers, and accountants, for example) are frequently used in district court cases.
 There are special requirements for disclosing expert witnesses and their testimony.
 If your case involves expert testimony, study the court’s rules carefully, as well as any discovery order issued by the court!